 CannabisMd is the authority publisher on CBD and Cannabis

-In recent times there has been much more research into the uses of CBD oil as an anti inflammatory and when treating pain, including chronic pain, neuropathic pain, and other forms of pain.
-Patients across the United States have begun using CBD oil for pain relief with only positive feedback to share.
-However there is growing interest in the effects of CBD oil on anxiety.
-In relation to the use of CBD oil as a treatment for anxiety, we must first understand two of the main findings relating to its use.
+In recent years there has been much more research into the uses of CBD oil as an anti inflammatory and when treating pain, including chronic pain, neuropathic pain, and other forms of pain.
+Patients across the United States have begun using CBD oil for pain relief with only positive (anecdotal) feedback to share.
+However there is growing interest in the effects of CBD (cannabidiol) oil for anxiety disorders.
+In relation to using CBD oil as a treatment for anxiety, we must first understand two of the main findings relating to its use.
 The first one being that CBD can act as an aid for THC when it is being used because CBD stops the psychoactive high from taking place as well as other side effects (increased anxiety).

 CBD may accomplish its anxiolytic effect by acting on the limbic and paralimbic parts of the brain, where important learning, memory, emotion and motivation functions take place.